 The Department of Public Instruction provides this page’s information for districts which already have School Resource Officers (SRO) in place or which are considering the hiring or contracting of an SRO and want to follow the best practices available.
-In this hiring or contracting of an SRO, school districts should consider the potential effects of this addition on their School Climate and Cultural Competency policies and procedures.

 The Use of School Resource Officers (SROs)

 As with many decisions regarding schools in Wisconsin, districts have local control on the choice to have SROs in their schools and, if so, what the role of the SRO may be.
 Therefore, this webpage is a resource for families, school districts, educators, school staff and law enforcement agencies to help them make sound decisions for their local community.